PawseySC/singularity-containers/_episodes/00-setup-docker.md

 ### Why do I need this?

-We will be using **Docker** to build Linux container images on your own computer.
-Later on, we'll switch to **Singularity**, which is used on Setonix.
+We will use **Docker** to build Linux container images on your own computer.
+Later, we will switch to **SingularityCE**, referred to as **Singularity** throughout this training, to run the images on Setonix.
 Docker is the main workshop software that you need to install *before* the session.
-On Windows, the recommended Docker Desktop setup also uses WSL 2.
+On Windows, the recommended Docker Desktop configuration uses the WSL 2 backend and an Ubuntu WSL environment for the workshop commands.

 > ## Administrator permissions may be required
 >